 The Ethics Commission may impose a fine of $10 for each day that your statement is late in arriving at the Office of the Inspector General.

 Not later than sixty (60) days after employment or taking office, unless the previous employment or office required the filing of a statement under this section.
 Thereafter, statements are due February 1st of each year.

 What period of time does the FDS cover?

-The statements due on February 1st of each year cover the previous calendar year (the calendar year 2006 is covered by the statement due 2/1/07).
+The statements due on February 1st of each year must include information from the previous calendar year (i.e., the statement due by February 1, 2020 must include information from 2019).